Gravity as Quantum Entanglement Force: Entanglement energy and entanglement force

+Now, we move on to the derivation of gravity.
+Consider a small test particle with mass $m$ at a distance $r$ from the central object with mass $M$.
+This will influence $S_{ent}$ of the spherical surface (Fig. 1).
+Let us denote this dependency as $S_{ent}(E_{ent},r)$.
+Simply following Verlinde's approach, we express the tendency to maximize the entanglement by using the condition \beq \frac{d S_{ent}(E_{ent}+ e^{V(r)}m,r)}{dr} ={\partial_r S_{ent}}+ \frac{\partial S_{ent}}{\partial E_{ent}}\frac{\partial(e^{V(r)} m)}{\partial r} =0, \eeq where $e^{V(r)}$ represents the gravitational redshift with some function $V(r)$.
+This equation means that $S_{ent}$ increases as $r$ increases in such a way that the newly-embodied mass $m$ at $r$ contributes $e^V m$ to $E_{ent}$.
+Thus, \beq \partial_r S_{ent}=\frac{-\partial_r (e^{V(r)} m)}{k_B T_{ent}}. \eeq

-Following the Verlinde's approach, we express the tendency of maximizing entanglement by the condition \beq \frac{d S_{ent}(E_{ent}+ e^{V(r)}m,r)}{dr} ={\partial_r S_{ent}}+ \frac{\partial S_{ent}}{\partial E_{ent}}\frac{\partial (e^{V(r)} m)}{\partial r} =0, \eeq where $e^{V(r)}$ denotes the gravitational redshift.
-Then, this equation leads to \beq F_{ent}=k_B T_{ent} \partial_r S_{ent} =- m e^{V(r)} \partial_r V(r), \eeq where we have used Eq. (\ref{entenergy}).
-In the weak gravity limit $GM \ll r$ , $V\simeq GM/r$, $e^V\simeq 1$, and \beq F_{ent} \simeq - m \partial_r V(r)=-\frac{GMm}{r^2}, \eeq which is just the Newton's gravity as Verlinde showed with the thermal entropy instead of $S_{ent}$.
-Since we used the gravitational redshift for the derivation, the appearance of the Newton's gravity is not so surprising.
-What we want to see here is the relation between gravity felt by the test particle and quantum entanglement of the whole system.
+Then, this equation and Eq. (\ref{entenergy}) lead to \beq F_{ent}=k_B T_{ent} \partial_r \left( \int_\Sigma dS_{ent}\right) =k_B T_{ent} \partial_r S_{ent}= - m e^{V(r)} \partial_r V(r). \eeq In the weak gravity limit $GM \ll r$ $V\simeq -GM/r\ll 1$, $e^V\simeq 1$, and \beq F_{ent} \simeq - m \partial_r V(r)=\frac{GMm}{r^2}, \eeq which is just Newton's gravity as Verlinde showed with the thermal entropy instead of $S_{ent}$.
+Because we used the gravitational redshift for the derivation, the appearance of Newton's gravity is not so surprising.
+What we want to show here is the relation between gravity felt by the test particle and quantum entanglement of the whole system.
 The test particle moves in a way that the total entanglement of the system maximizes.